remio1209/remio1209/README.md

 - 👋 Hi, I’m @remio1209 but I go by Grease.
-- 👀 I’m interested in coding with Python.
+- 👀 I’m interested in homelabing.
+I just got started with a small server and learing the things.
 - 🌱 I’m currently learning how to code with Python.
-- 💞️ I’m looking to collaborate on not sure yet.
-Got a long way to go.
+- 💞️
 - 📫 How to reach me: Not going to give out any info at this time.

 <!---